Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Firm-Level Analysis: The Magnificent Seven

 Table~\ref{tab:mag7_psy_adj} and Figure~\ref{fig:psy_mag7_adj} present the technology-adjusted results for all seven stocks.
 The results are consistent with our central thesis.
 After technology adjustment, the explosive signals weaken substantially for most stocks.
 Of the four stocks that rejected the null in the unadjusted test, three (MSFT (test statistic $= 0.605$), GOOGL (test statistic $= 0.633$), and NVDA (test statistic $= 1.531$)) no longer reject at any standard significance level after technology adjustment.
 Notably, the extensive NVDA explosive episodes spanning 2016--2018 and 2024--2026 largely disappear once the counterfactual is estimated from firm-level fundamentals on bubble-free training data (134 of 168 months retained after excluding 34 bubble months), leaving only minor episodes in 2016--2017.
-TSLA remains highly significant after adjustment (test statistic $= 4.696$, rejecting at the 1\% level), with episodes concentrated in the 2020--2021 period coinciding with electric-vehicle euphoria; its relatively high $R^2$ of~0.898 indicates that the firm-level fundamentals capture a substantial share of price variation even for Tesla, and the residual explosive behavior is plausibly speculative.
+TSLA remains highly significant after adjustment (test statistic $= 4.696$, rejecting at the 1\% level), with episodes concentrated in the 2020--2021 period coinciding with electric-vehicle euphoria; its relatively high $R^2$ of~0.898 indicates that the firm-level fundamentals capture a substantial share of price variation even for Tesla, while residual explosive behavior remains.
 AAPL, which did not reject in the unadjusted test, shows a significant adjusted test statistic ($2.317$), rejecting at the 10\% and 5\% levels but not at the 1\% level (CV$_{1\%} = 2.660$), with detected episodes in the early-to-mid 2000s, a period outside the 2006--2019 training window where the counterfactual extrapolates less reliably; its lower $R^2$ of~0.407 suggests that the two-covariate specification captures less of Apple's price dynamics, possibly because Apple's transformation from a niche computer maker to a consumer electronics and services platform involved drivers beyond revenue and R\&D growth.
 The remaining stocks (MSFT, AMZN, META, GOOGL) show no explosive episodes after adjustment, with $R^2$ values ranging from 0.741 (MSFT) to 0.961 (AMZN).
-These firm-level results parallel the index-level finding: the technology adjustment removes the dominant source of apparent explosiveness in prices that are fundamentally driven by AI-era technology growth.
+These firm-level results parallel the index-level finding: the technology adjustment removes the dominant source of apparent explosiveness in most AI-exposed prices, while leaving firm-specific residual signals.

 These firm-level results reinforce the aggregate finding: the technology-adjusted test, used alongside the standard PSY test, reveals that much of the apparent speculative behavior in Magnificent Seven stocks is technology-driven fundamental repricing, a diagnostic decomposition that neither test offers in isolation.